BenniSchmiedel/Low-dimensional-EBMs/lowEBMs/source/models.rst

 Sellers-type model
 ^^^^^^^^^^^^^^^^^^

-The EBM constructed :doc:`William Seller  <references>` is adapted even more to global earth observation data and thereby is constructed with more complex terms than the EBM from Budyko.
+The EBM constructed by :doc:`William Seller  <references>` is adapted even more to global earth observation data than the Budyko-type model and thereby is constructed with more complex terms.
 The key features of this model are:

 - The Stefan-Boltzmann radiation law as upward radiation flux extended with a term considering atmospheric attenuation.